Orca18/Novarand/tools/teal/templates/docs/limit-order-a.teal.md

 ## Functionality

-Suppose you want to purchase units of an [asset](https://developer.algorand.org/docs/asa), and are willing to pay up to some number of microAlgos per unit of that asset.
+Suppose you want to purchase units of an [asset](https://developer.algorand.org/docs/asa), and are willing to pay up to some number of microNovas per unit of that asset.
 This contract allows you place a limit order offering such a trade, and to additionally cancel the order after some timeout.
 The contract is intended to be used as a "contract only" account, not as a "delegated contract" account.
 In other words, this contract should not be signed by a spending key.

 The contract is configured with several parameters describing the order.
 The first two parameters, `TMPL_SWAPN` and `TMPL_SWAPD`, specify the exchange rate.
-They encode that we are willing to purchase `N` units of the asset per `D` microAlgos.
+They encode that we are willing to purchase `N` units of the asset per `D` microNovas.

 After fully specifying the contract with parameters below, the contract should be funded with the maximum number of algos willing to be traded by the owner.